fynv/ThrustRTC/README.md

 * python/test/test_trtc.py
 * python/test/test_for.py

-Thrust algorithms are being ported progressively.
+Most Thrust algorithms has been implemented.
+Exceptions are:

+* set-operations: IMO, supporting of "duplicate elements" has made it unnecessarily complicated.
+* bucket-sort: more efficient than merge-sort, but not general.
+Will wait until there is a performance need.

-The following examples shows the use of the ported Thrust algorithms:
+The following examples shows the use of the implemented Thrust algorithms:

 * fill
   * test/test_fill.cpp
   * python/test/test_fill.py